 Caoba Farms is an organic farm, restaurant, and market all in one!

-Going and chowing down on organic, delicious farm-to-table food is one of the best things to do in Antigua, especially on Sundays around brunch time.
+Come here to chow down on organic, delicious farm-to-table food.
+This is one of the best restaurants in Antigua, which also makes it one of the best things to do, especially on Sundays around brunch time.

 The plant-filled outdoor restaurant has straw-covered floors; local live music accompanies you while you eat and drink, and cute farm animals, plus a butterfly sanctuary, await just around the corner for you to visit!

-You can also partake in sunrise yoga sessions or aerial silk classes here!
-It’s really a community of its own.
+You can also come here for sunrise yoga sessions or aerial silk classes!
+It really has a wonderful community vibe.

-While the best day to go is for Sunday brunch, it’s also the busiest.
-Luckily, Caoba Farms is open every day from 8 am to 4 pm (closed Mondays), so you have plenty of opportunities to go.
+While the best day to go is on Sunday for brunch, this is also the busiest time.
+Luckily, Caoba Farms is open every day from 8 am to 5 pm (closed Mondays and Tuesdays), so you have plenty of opportunities to go.

 7. Wander the City’s Historic Church Ruins

-Another unmissable thing to do in Antigua is explore its beautiful church ruins that have been leftover from the multiple earthquakes in years past.
+Another unmissable thing to do in Antigua is explore its beautiful church ruins, leftover from the multiple earthquakes in years past.

 If you’re looking for a fun and free thing to do in Antigua, go on a self-guided ruins tour!
-(Most are free except for some of the more popular ruins).
+Most of them are free to visit, aside from some of the more popular ruins.

 You can split these up across several days or check them all off your Antigua bucket list in one go.